platelk/cameleon.dart/README.md

 In the future, more feature will be add
   * Getting GET / PUT argument
   * HTTPS
-  * Route depending of a session
-  * HTML template motor
+  * HTML template motor binding depend of extension file
   * ...

 ### Author